IPHC GLOSSARY OF TERMS AND ABBREVIATIONS

 Trigger reference point (TrRP).
 A particular state of the system that triggers a predefined change in the management response.

 U26.
 Pacific halibut less than 26 inches (66 cm) fork length.
-Removals of these fish are not explicitly included in the Total Exploitation Yield (TCEY).
+Removals of these fish from non-directed fisheries are not explicitly included in the Total Exploitation Yield (TCEY).

 U32.
 Pacific halibut less than 32 inches (81.3 cm) fork length.
 This corresponds to the current minimum size limit imposed by the IPHC on the directed commercial fishery.